TAL or AIA? Compare Australia's two largest life insurers on premiums, features, claims experience, and which is better for your situation.

 This approach can optimize cost while maintaining comprehensive coverage, though it adds administrative complexity.

-The best choice depends on your specific circumstances.
-Compare indicative quotes from both insurers based on your age, occupation, coverage needs, and health status.
+The right choice depends on individual circumstances.
+Compare indicative quotes from both insurers based on age, occupation, coverage needs, and health status.

 See exact premium differences and coverage details for your situation.
 Free comparison from both insurers takes 3 minutes.